Winger Jones to make Scotland debut

 West Bromwich Albion cannot afford to take their foot off the pedal in the Premier League as they push for a possible European spot, defender Johnny Evans has said.

-Chris Paterson has retired and Joe Ansbro and Ruaridh Jackson are recovering from injury but the five other changes are down to selection.

-Although there is a new look to the side who narrowly lost that Auckland pool encounter in October, the team announced on Tuesday is packed with experience and six players in the match squad have each won more than 50 caps.
+Although there is a new look to the side who narrowly lost that Auckland encounter, the team announced on Tuesday is packed with experience and six players in the match squad have each won more than 50 caps.

-Dan Parks will start at flyhalf outside Chris Cusiter while captain and hooker Ross Ford will pack down in a strong front row alongside Allan Jacobsen and Euan Murray.

-Former captain Alastair Kellock is on the bench as Jim Hamilton and Richie Gray start at lock while 21-year-old David Denton will make his first start in the back row.

-"We have experienced players in our team and they must make that knowledge count by helping the team to a successful start on Saturday," added the former England coach.

-Scotland have won two and drawn one of their last three home games against England but have not won their Six Nations opener since 2006 and have finished above the bottom two in the championship only once in the last eight years.
+Scotland have won two and drawn one of their last three home games against England but have not won their Six Nations opener since 2006 and have finished outside the bottom two only once in the last eight years.

+"Form has played a part in selection," Robinson said in a statement.
+"Edinburgh's qualification for the Heineken Cup quarter-finals and Glasgow's performances mean that competition for places has intensified."

 Scotland team: